Seymour railway station

-Seymour railway station is located on the North East line in Victoria, Australia.
-It serves the town of Seymour, and opened on 20 November 1872.
-The station is the terminus for V/Line's Seymour line services.
+Seymour railway station is a regional railway station on the Tocumwal and North East lines in Victoria, Australia.
+It serves the town of the same name, and opened on 20 November 1872.
+The station is the terminus for V/Line Seymour line services.
+V/Line services to Shepparton and Albury, and New South Wales XPT services to Sydney, also stop at the station.

 A locomotive depot previously operated north of the station.
 Today, it is the home of the Seymour Railway Heritage Centre, and is still used to stable V/Line trains.
 The station also had a goods yard opposite the main passenger platform.
-North of Seymour, the Tocumwal line branches off towards Shepparton.

 History

 The railway to Seymour officially opened on 20 November 1872.
 Because the bridge over the Goulburn River was not finished, the line from Essendon station had opened on 18 April 1872 to a temporary terminus at School House Lane.

 Mangalore station, now demolished, was located north of Seymour, at the junction of the North East and Tocumwal lines.
 School House Lane / Dysart Sidings / Goulburn Junction was located between Seymour and Tallarook stations.